nf-core/website/markdown/developers/tutorials/nf_core_configs_outside_nf_core.md

 subtitle: Guidance on how to use nf-core's centralised institutional configs in your own workflows.
 ---

-When you've been working with nf-core pipelines for a while, you often will get very used to many of the conviennce functionality offered by the wider nf-core infrastrucutre.
+When you've been working with nf-core pipelines for a while, you often will get very used to many of the convenience functionality offered by the wider nf-core infrastrucutre.

 One such thing is the centralised nf-core/configs repository of pre-configured configuration files that allow nf-core pipelines to run optimally on institutional clusters via the `-profile` parameter, e.g. `-profile uppmax`.